What’s the Difference Between a Pack and a Bushel?

 A bushel is a measure of dry volume that is equal to 32 quarts.
 Since it measures volume instead of weight, the weight of the fruit in a bushel varies depending on the fruit.
 For instance, a bushel of peaches weighs about 48 pounds, a bushel of corn weighs about 35 pounds, and a bushel of tomatoes weights about 53 pounds.

 A peck is also a measure of dry volume and is smaller than a bushel.
 To be specific, it is a quarter of the volume of a bushel.
 So seeing as a bushel is 32 dry quarts, a peck is 8 dry quarts.
-Again, the weight of the fruit or vegetable in a peck varies depending on what it is.
+Again, the weight of the fruit or vegetable in a peck varies depending on what is being measured.